Jackson’s Bay, 1874-1879: Resolutely Untamed

 Allegations of not only expensive but also inferior goods supplied to the settlers threaded through submissions.
 Irishman Bartholomew Doherty, another of the first settlers, complained that oatmeal and flour were “bad.”

 Eighty years later Frank Heveldt remembered the state of the flour.
 His parents paid full passage from Hamburg on the lammershagen.
-They moved to Jackson’s Bay independently a week later.
+They moved to Jackson’s Bay independently a week later, and took up a section next to the Tobian’s in Arawata.
 Heveldt’s 1961 interview with radio new zealand features in Julia Bradshaw’s book the far downers, the people and history of haast and jackson bay.
 Frank’s boyhood memory of the Jackson’s Bay store:

 Settlers in Jackson’s Bay provided the government store with a captive market— thanks to having their salaries paid by cheque only redeemable at the store.
 Without cash, the settlers could not make better deals elsewhere.
 Rivalry between provinces at the time contributed to higher costs for goods landed in Jackson’s Bay from within Westland than from Otago, but it was not in Westland’s interests to have Jackson’s Bay receiving goods at Dunedin’s competitive prices.

-Czaplewski eventually found work for a surveying party in Hokitika and earned £10 10s—on paper.
-But Macfarlane’s authority as “countersigning officer” for cheques allowed him to retain any money earned on surveys, and forced the earners to buy from the store.
-This is exactly what happened to Czaplewski, leaving the Pole again without the ability to buy cheaper goods available for cash.71
+A surveying party in Hokitika employed Jakub Czaplewski and paid him £10 10s—on paper.
+But Macfarlane’s authority as “countersigning officer” for cheques allowed him to retain any money others earned on surveys, and forced the earners to redeem their wages by buying goods from the store.
+This is exactly what happened to Czaplewski, leaving the Pole again without the ability to buy cheaper goods available for cash elsewhere.72

 The Pole soon became ensnared in the store’s accounting system and told the 1879 commission he was “surprised” when denied access to his “pass-book.”